anshtiwatne/wordle-solver/README.md

 Then based on each letter's match data words from the list of all possible words are removed therefore shortening the list.

-After the list of possible words is shortend a word is randomly picked (can be optimized in the future) to be the new guess to then get hints for and shorten the possiblities further.
+After the list of possible words is shortend a word is chosen through the choose_word function to be the new guess to then get hints for and shorten the possiblities further.

 With the solution as "check":